Inge Deutschkron: Remembrance as a life's mission | DW | 09.03.2022

 It was February, in the middle of an icy cold Berlin winter in 1995.
 We were all squeezed onto a small balcony, because its view of the snow-covered roofs of the city provided a perfect backdrop for our TV interview.
 In front of the camera was Inge Deutschkron, back then a 72-year-old delicate woman with short black hair and colorful make-up.

-Inge Deutschkron was born on August 23, 1922, in Finsterwalde, south of Berlin.
-Her father, Martin Deutschkron, was a secondary school teacher and a staunch Social Democrat.
+Deutschkron was born on August 23, 1922, in Finsterwalde, south of Berlin.
+Her father Martin Deutschkron was a secondary school teacher and a staunch Social Democrat.
 At home, the family used to talk openly about politics.

 When the Nazis came to power in Germany in 1933, her mother Ella took her along to counter-demonstrations organized by Social Democrats and Communists.